-SUNDAY OF THE RESURRECTION - March 31
+SUNDAY OF THE RESURRECTION - APRIL 20

 - 1. At all Masses on Easter Sunday, the Renewal of Baptismal Promises and the accompanying Sprinkling Rite replace the Creed and the Penitential Act.
 In addition to following the homily, these rites may also take place as part of the introductory rites. - 2.
 A Rite of Sprinkling appropriately replaces the Penitential Act on Sundays during the Easter Season, including Pentecost. - a.
-During the Rite of Sprinkling, an appropriate hymn is sung, such as I Saw Water Flowing, Water of Life, Baptized in Water, etc. - b.
-When he returns to his chair and the singing is over, the priest stands facing the people and with hands joined, says:
+During the Rite of Sprinkling, an appropriate hymn is sung, such as I Saw Water Flowing, Water of Life, Baptized in Water, etc.

+Office for Divine Worship (213) 637-7262 3424 Wilshire Boulevard Los Angeles California 90010-2241 b.
+When the priest returns to his chair and the singing is over, he stands facing the people and with hands joined, says: